reinforceio/tensorforce-client/README.md

 # Create, then cd into a directory of your choice in which you would
 # like to start a new project.

-$ tfcli init -r [some remote gcloud project ID e.g. TensorForce-Client]
+$ python -m tensorforce_client init -r [some remote gcloud project ID e.g. TensorForce-Client]

 # This will link your already existing cloud project with the current working dir on your local machine.
 # Your project is now initialized.